paultopia/murdersky/index.md

 ## Clothing

-Here are some principles to guide your choice of clothing:
+Here are some principles to guide your choice of clothing.
+Warning: while I recommend specific products here, the winter clothing industry isn't immune from the pathologies of the rest of the fashion industry, or of capitalism more generally.
+Products get discontinued all the time, or randomly changed; it's almost impossible to identify something that one found in the store on a company's website (and half the time the store product line and the website product line are different).
+Almost like they want to confuse people into buying things that don't meet their needs the first time and then having to buy a second thing later, huh?
+So, buyer beware.

 ### Wear Layers